Amidah: Modern changes

 The text of the Amidah was changed by the Hassidic movement in the 18th century.
-They attempted to fit the Ashkenazic liturgy with the rulings of the 16th century Kabbalist Isaac Luria, commonly known in Jewish religious circles as "Ha'ARI" ("The Ari") The Ari formulated a text that was adapted from the Sepharadi text in accordance with his understanding of Kabbalah, and the Chasidim adapted Nusach Ashkenaz to fit with his rulings, making what became known as Nusach Sefard.
+They attempted to fit the Ashkenazic liturgy with the rulings of the 16th century Kabbalist Isaac Luria, commonly known by the Hebrew abbreviation Ha'Ari The Ari formulated a text that was adapted from the Sepharadi text in accordance with his understanding of Kabbalah, and the Chasidim adapted Nusach Ashkenaz to fit with his rulings, making what became known as Nusach Sefard.

-Following the Zionist declaration of the State of Israel, some Orthodox authorities proposed changes to the special Nachem "Console..." prayer commemorating the destruction of Jerusalem added to the Amidah on Tisha B'Av in light of these events.
+Following the Israeli Declaration of Independence in 1948, some Orthodox authorities proposed changes to the special Nachem 'Console' prayer, commemorating the Siege of Jerusalem (70 CE) and the establishment of Aelia Capitolina.
+This is added to the Amidah on Tisha B'Av in light of these events.

-Conservative and Reform Judaism have altered the text to varying degrees to bring it into alignment with their view of modern needs and sensibilities.
+Conservative and Reform Judaism have altered the text to varying degrees to align it with their views of modern needs and sensibilities.
 Conservative Judaism retains the traditional number and time periods during which the Amidah must be said, while omitting explicit supplications for restoration of the sacrificial offerings described and commanded in the Torah.
 Reconstructionist and Reform Judaism, consistent with their views that the rhythm of the ancient sacrifices should no longer drive modern Jewish prayer, often omit some of the Amidah prayers, such as the Mussaf, omit temporal requirements and references to the Temple and its sacrifices.

 Reform Judaism has changed the first blessing, traditionally invoking the phrase "God of our Fathers, God of Abraham, God of Isaac and God of Jacob", one of the Biblical names of God.
 New editions of the Reform siddur explicitly say avoteinu v'imoteinu "our fathers and our mothers", and Reform and some Conservative congregations amend the second invocation to "God of Abraham, God of Isaac and God of Jacob; God of Sarah, God of Rebekah, God of Leah, and God of Rachel".
-The new reform prayer book, Mishkan T'filah, reverses Leah's and Rachel's names.
+The new reform prayer book, Mishkan T'filah, reverses the names of Leah and Rachel.
 Some feminist Jews have added the names of Bilhah and Zilpah, since they were mothers to four tribes of Israel.